Using our limited time wisely.

 They asked us to check our carry-on bags before boarding the plane, and then we retrieved them right after we get off.

-During the retrieval process, the airport workers had wheeled the cart of suitcases into a little nook which only two people could fit . . .
+During the retrieval process, the airport workers had wheeled the cart of suitcases into a little nook which only two . . .

 I recently read The Everything Store by Brad Stone about Amazon and Jeff Bezos.